merll/docker-map/docs/guide/containers/maps.rst

 Additional options
 """"""""""""""""""
-The properties :attr:`~dockermap.map.config.ContainerConfiguration.create_options` and :attr:`~dockermap.map.config.ContainerConfiguration.start_options` are dictionaries of keyword arguments.
+The properties :attr:`~dockermap.map.config.ContainerConfiguration.create_options` and :attr:`~dockermap.map.config.ContainerConfiguration.host_config` are dictionaries of keyword arguments.
 They are passed to the Docker Remote API functions in addition to the ones indirectly set by the aforementioned properties.

 * The user that a container is launched with, inherited from the